 Experiment 1

 The data collected during Experiment 1 were trimmed in following steps: we left out participants who failed to report in Language Background Questionnaire as our target population, then we excluded incomplete data sets, we also calculated the rate of making the correct choice during this experiment and only included participants who scored above 75% in correction rate.
 We then calculated reaction time (rt) subtracting the duration of matrix sentence from the recorded reaction when participants pressed the key.
 We submitted the data to an analysis to determine whether the participants reacted at different rate when listening to recordings of different conditions and if so, how are the differences.
 During plotting we trimmed down the data points per participant where rt is 2 standard deviations longer than their mean rt or more.
 A linear mixed-effects model was run using R (R Core Team, 2022).
-We included partcipants’ language proficiency (standardized Lextale score) and conditions as two predictors, a by-participant random intercept, and estimated logged reaction time (log_rt) as the dependent variable.
-The factors were dummy coded with naturally produced English-Spanish Code-switching condition set(na.es) as the reference group.
+We included the partcipants’ language proficiency (standardized Lextale score) and conditions as two predictors, a by-participant random intercept, and estimated logged reaction time (log_rt) as the dependent variable.
+The factors were dummy coded with naturally produced English-Spanish Code-switching condition (na.es) set as the reference group.

 The results suggested that the reaction time might tend to be shorter for participants with a higher proficiency, however no main effect was found (t value = -0.712, p = 0.483).
 No main effect was found either for the interaction between proficiency and conditions.

 The by condition analysis showed that, participants reacted at faster speed when hearing naturally produced unilingual English utterance, as main effect was found in this condition (t value = -4.837, p < 0.001).
-Small effect was found in intonation-controlled condition (f0c.es): participants reacted slower in this condition compared to na-es condition (t value = 3.012, 0.001<p<0.01), For the simple spliced condition (f0u.es), the mean of rt might suggest that partcipants reacted slower than na.es condition, yet no main effect was found (t value = 0.218, 0.1 <p <1) in the analysis.
+Small effect was found in the intonation-controlled condition (f0c.es): participants reacted slower in this condition compared to na-es condition (t value = 3.012, 0.001<p<0.01), For the simple spliced condition (f0u.es), the mean of rt might suggest that participants reacted slower than na.es condition, yet no main effect was found (t value = 0.218, 0.1 <p <1) in the analysis.

 Experiment 2

-The data collected during Experiment 2 were trimmed following the similar steps as in Experiment 1: we left out participants whose data were not included in Experiment 1 analysis, then we excluded incomplete data sets.
-We did not include any incorrect data point: when no key was pressed, when wrong key was pressed or when more key(s) than necessary was pressed.
-In Experiment 2 we collected two reaction times in the target items, reaction time 1 (rt1) when the participants pressed the first key choosing the first language they recognized in the utterance, and reaction time 2 (rt2) when they pressed the second key when they hear a language switch in the utterance We also calculated the duration of each matrix sentence (durmat) We calculated switching reaction time (rtcs = rt2 – rt1) and matrix reaction time (rtmat = rt2 - durmat).
-The submitted the data to analysis to test if participants were anticipating a language switch using the acoustic cues.
+The data collected during Experiment 2 were trimmed following similar steps as in Experiment 1: we left out participants whose data were not included in Experiment 1 analysis, then we excluded incomplete data sets.
+We did not include any incorrect trials: when no key was pressed, when the wrong key was pressed or when more key(s) than necessary were pressed.
+In Experiment 2 we collected two reaction times in the target items, reaction time 1 (rt1) when the participants pressed the first key choosing the first language they recognized in the utterance, and reaction time 2 (rt2) when they pressed the second key when they hear a language switch in the utterance We also calculated the duration of each matrix sentence (durmat).
+We calculated switching reaction time (rtcs = rt2 – rt1) and matrix reaction time (rtmat = rt2 - durmat).
+The data was submitted to an analysis to test if participants were anticipating a language switch using the acoustic cues.
 During plotting we trimmed down the data points per participant where rt1 or rt2 is 2 standard deviations longer than their mean rt1 or rt2 or more.
 A linear mixed-effects model was run using R (R Core Team, 2022).
 Participants’ language proficiency and conditions are predictors, we also included a by-participant random intercept, and estimated logged reaction time (log_rt) as the dependent variable.
-The factors were dummy coded with naturally produced English-Spanish Code-switching condition set(na.es) as the reference group.
+The factors were dummy coded with naturally produced English-Spanish Code-switching condition (na.es) set as the reference group.